vmware/pyvmomi/docs/vim/vm/check/ProvisioningChecker.rst

     host (`vim.HostSystem`_):
        The set of hosts to analyze for compatibility.
-All hosts are assumed to be connected and not in maintenence mode for the purposes of this operation.
+All hosts are assumed to be connected and not in maintenance mode for the purposes of this operation.